 The camera accepts four AA batteries, alkaline or NiMH rechargeable.
-The latter can be recharged with an external charger (purchased separately).
+The latter can be recharged with an external charger supplied with the camera.

-When the batteries are removed, the internal clock has sufficient power for 15 hours.
+When the batteries are removed, the internal clock has sufficient power for 15 h.
 The batteries are inserted through the end of the handle.
 Open the cover using a coin while pressing down on the locking tab: